 Tooth decay is an infectious disease that is 99% PREVENTABLE.
 There is no reason for decay rates to be higher now than they ever have been.
 But it seems like they are.
 Modern diets that include processed foods and refined sugar are compromising years of education and advances.
 Hospitals are regularly sedating children and toddlers for tooth issues.
 It shouldn’t be happening.
 Parents need to know how to prevent decay and take responsibility for their children’s health.

 Prior to becoming a dental hygienist I was an assistant in a busy oral surgery practice in Thunder Bay Ontario.
 I assisted the oral and maxillofacial surgeon during surgery on children and adults alike.
 Adult surgery was mainly performed for procedures like extraction of wisdom teeth, placing implants, and jaw surgeries.
 Let’s just say surgery on children was much harder for me.
 Surgery for children was primarily due to rampant tooth decay also know as Early Childhood Caries.
 These children had decay so extreme the teeth required extraction.
-In order to extract teeth on children under 5 stages of decayyears old they often require sedation.
+In order to extract teeth on children under 5 years old they often require sedation.
 Sedation alone is a health risk particularly on a child so young.
 But following the surgery they are missing teeth that will not be erupting for in some cases years.
 There is nothing more sad than extracting baby teeth.

 Why are baby teeth important?